Welcome to Year 4!

 Each half term, your child will be given an optional project to complete based on topics they have learnt or will be learning in class.
 These projects are to be handed in during the first week back after half term.
 You may present your project in any way you wish, for example, a PowerPoint, a piece of writing, fact sheet, piece of art/photographs etc.

-Christmas project: Our exploration topic after the holidays is going to be Japan therefore, children have been given the opportunity to research and find out about some of the traditional buildings in Japan.
-They may choose from the following: Shrines in Japan, Osaka Castle or the Golden Pavilion.
-Children must choose just one of these historical buildings.
-The project may be presented as a fact file, model of the building, power point, a drawing or in any other way you wish to.
+February half term project: Our exploration topic after the holidays is going to be the Anglo-Saxons.
+For their half term projects, children are invited to research and study the Anglo-Saxon army and recreate or describe an item of their clothing or armour.
+The project may be presented as a fact file, model, power point, drawing or in any other way you wish to.

 Year 4 Overview

 Autumn 2: Stay Where You Are and Then Leave

 Spring 1: The Lion, The Witch and the Wardrobe

 Summer 2: The Miraculous Journey of Edward Tulane

 During each half term children will have the opportunity to write around their texts, using a range of grammatical features and text types.
 There will also be a poetry topic covering Flanders Fields and related poetry, during the Spring term.